getcarina/getcarina.com/_tutorials/data-stores-mysql.md

   - mysql
 ---

-This tutorial describes using MySQL with RCS so that you can store temporary data for development/testing in containers and store your production data persistently and securely in Rackspace's MySQL Cloud Database.
+This tutorial describes using MySQL with Rackspace Container Service (RCS) so that you can store temporary data for development/testing in containers and store your production data persistently and securely in Rackspace's MySQL Cloud Database.

 ### Prerequisites